zielot/cvsclient/readme.txt

+Modified version of Michael Clarke's patched cvsclient to require that Jsch ssh connection use a username and password by default instead of a SSH key.

-This is a patched version of the Netbeans CvsClient with changes to support the following:
+Michael's patched version of the Netbeans CvsClient incorporated changes to support the following:
 1. Maven build (change project structure and added pom.xml)
 2. Add serialization (supports sending work to slaves for Jenkins builds)
 3. Synchronize DateFormat calls and shared variables (supports concurrent jobs using CVS)